SCIInstitute/SCIRun/docs/user_doc/ClassicTutorial.md

 1. Start SCIRun.
 2. From the File drop-down menu, select the the Load... option.
-3. Select SCIRun/src/nets/show-torso-mesh.srn5.
+3. Select the previously [saved net](#saving-a-scirun-network) (SCIRun/src/nets/show-torso-mesh.srn5).

 The net reloads into SCIRun, where it was previously saved.
 If the net was saved with any of the module UIs open, those UIs automatically re-open when loaded to the net.
 After changing module settings (e.g., rotating the image in the ViewWindow or changing the rendering color of the nodes in ShowField), there are two options for re-saving the net:

-1. Overwrite existing show-torso-mesh.srn file by using File->Save from the drop-down menu.
+1. Overwrite existing show-torso-mesh.srn5 file by using File->Save from the drop-down menu.
 2. Save the net to a new file by using File->Save As...